 Delivery of the curriculum shall foster student progress and achievement and meet all legislative requirements and Ministry and Board expectations.
-Therefore the Principal will:

 - 1. Provide opportunities for success for all students in all essential learning areas and skill areas of the New Zealand Curriculum as well as the New Zealand Catholic Primary School Religious Education Curriculum. - 2.
 Give priority to student achievement in literacy and numeracy. - 3.
-Give priority to regular quality physical activity that develops movement skills for all students (especially in years 1-6). - 4.
-Report on progress and achievement of all students including information in relation to National Standards as per the Board's three year work plan and agreed reporting formats. - 5.
-Identify students at risk of not achieving as well as those gifted and talented students and implement teaching and learning strategies to address needs. - 6.
-Ensure there is a focus on the national priority groups of Māori, Pasifika and students with special learning needs in school planning and reporting. - 7.
-Consult with the school's Māori community about the policies/plans for improving the achievement of Māori students. - 8.
-Seek Board approval before changes to the school curriculum requiring increased expenditure or significant changes to programmes or staffing are made. - 9.
-Monitor achievement of the Charter aims and targets. - 10.
+Give priority to regular quality physical activity that develops movement skills for all students.
+Report on progress and achievement of all students including information in relation to National Standards as per the Board's three year work plan and agreed reporting formats. - 4.
+Identify students at risk of not achieving as well as those gifted and talented students and implement teaching and learning strategies to address needs. - 5.
+Ensure there is a focus on the national priority groups of Māori, Pasifika and students with special learning needs in school planning and reporting. - 6.
+Consult with the school's Māori community about the policies/plans for improving the achievement of Māori students. - 7.
+Seek Board approval before changes to the school curriculum requiring increased expenditure or significant changes to programmes or staffing are made. - 8.
+Monitor achievement against the Strategic Plan. - 9.
 Consult with the community every two years regarding the health programme being delivered to students.

-10. Personnel Policy
+10. PERSONNEL POLICY

-The Board delegates responsibility to the Principal for matters relating to the management of staff in the expectation that they will be managed in a sound, fair, and respectful manner in accordance with the current terms of employment documents and identified good practice.
-Therefore, the Principal will:
+The Board delegates responsibility to the Principal for matters relating to the management of staff with the expectation that they will be managed in a sound, fair, and respectful manner in accordance with the current terms of employment documents and identified good practice.

 - 1. Ensure that employees are not discriminated against. - 2.
 When assessing employee performance use job-related criteria, individual performance or qualifications. - 3.
 Ensure all employees their rights to personal dignity, safety and access to an approved and fair internal grievance process. - 4.
 Ensure that all required staff are registered or have a current Limited Authority to Teach. - 5.
 Provide for all staff an employment agreement. - 6.
 Provide a suitable professional development programme which takes into consideration the requirements of the strategic and annual plans. - 7.
 Carry out annual performance appraisals. - 8.
 Comply with the requirements of the Collective Agreements and relevant legislation listed below. - 9.
-Take reasonable steps to protect staff from unsafe or unhealthy working conditions as meets the requirements of the Health and Safety in Employment Act 1992. - 10.
-Provide Protected Disclosure protection. - The Vulnerable Children Act 2014 - The Privacy Act 2020 - The Education and Training Act 2020 - The Employment Relations Act 2000 - The Public Service Act 2020 - The Human Rights Act 1993 - Oranga Tamariki Act 1989
+Take reasonable steps to protect staff from unsafe or unhealthy working conditions as meets the requirements of the Health and Safety at Work Act 2015. - 10.
+Provide Protected Disclosure protection.

-11. Appointments Policy
+11. APPOINTMENTS POLICY